willelson/AI-powered-language-learning/README.md

 ### Run the app

-Install the dependences with `yarn install`
+Install the dependences with `yarn install`.

-Run the development server with `yarn start`
+Run the development server with `yarn start`.

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.